Razichennouf/ngrok_toolkit/README.md

 ![image](https://github.com/Razichennouf/ngrok_toolkit/assets/77803582/5ce889fa-e01d-4cc8-b759-d631936b9ef8)
 ![image](https://github.com/Razichennouf/ngrok_toolkit/assets/77803582/ba67ac1a-d029-4348-a34d-829c310e318f)
 ![image](https://github.com/Razichennouf/ngrok_toolkit/assets/77803582/80b7c1cd-708f-4964-820d-ba19af5be683)
-By default ngrok bypasses the firewall and any rule you specify in will be dropped for example you want to let only one ip address to access your service with ngrok that rulle will be bypassed
+By default ngrok bypasses the firewall and any rule you specify in will be dropped for example you want to restrict a CIDR or a specific Ip address to your forwarded service with ngrok, will not take action...
   <h2>Usage</h2>
   <ol>
     <li>Clone or download this repository to your local machine.</li>